Nordix/Meridio/docs/components/frontend.md

 Service | Description
 --- | ---
-NSPCli | Monitor status of the connection to the NSP service TargetRegistryCli | Monitor status of the connection to the NSP Target Registry service Egress | Monitor the gateways connectivity
+NSPCli | Monitor status of the connection to the NSP service Egress | Monitor the gateways connectivity

 ## Privileges